input-output-hk/catalyst-core/book/src/core-ledger-doc/quickstart/02_passive_node.md

 jormungandr --config config.yaml --genesis-block-hash 'abcdef987654321....'
 ```

-The 'abcdef987654321....' part refers to the hash of the genesis, that should be given to you from one of the peers in the network you are connecting to.
+The 'abcdef987654321....' part refers to the hash of the genesis.
+This should be given to you from one of the peers in the network you are connecting to.

 In case you have the genesis file (for example `block-0.bin`, because you are creating the network) you can get this hash with `jcli`.